Skip to content

 • Accessing ctx.values.optionName provides type safety and autocompletion based on the option's type and whether it has a default.

-• Options without a default are typed as T | undefined.
+• Options without a default (like name) are typed as T | undefined.

 This approach significantly simplifies creating type-safe CLIs with Gunshi.